Electronic bicycles (eBikes) are here!

 MWBA wants to help everyone understand the eBike policy of the Angeles National Forest.

-The USFS considers all eBike classes to be “motorized” and eBikes are permitted only on motorized OHV trails on Federal land.
+The USFS considers all eBike classes to be “motorized” and eBikes are permitted only on Motorized OHV trails & fire roads within Federal land.

 You can read the USFS 2016 memo on Electric Bikes and Trail Management here: